ramrom/rams_dot_files/cheatsheets/postgres_cheatsheet.md

 - `\i somefile` execute commands from a file

 ## CONCEPTS
+- postgres schema - really a namespace in a database, not to be confused with general software concept of structure of data and relations
+- table inheritence - child tables can inhert properties from parent table
 - table partitioning - creating a logical table backed by many physical tables
     - in postgres 11 foreign tables can be attached to table partitions
 - foreign table - a logical table that queries data from an external source